 Make your mobile games even easier to play on the go with this controller that attaches to your iPhone.
 It works with several different iPhones of different sizes and kind of makes your phone look like a Nintendo Switch.
 Just make sure you purchase the iOS version and not the Android one.

-Xbox Game Pass (xCloud) on iOS vs Apple Arcade
+Xbox Cloud Gaming (xCloud) on iOS vs Apple Arcade

 If you're not familiar with Microsoft's service, you might be wondering how Xbox Game Pass is different from Apple Arcade.
 While there are some similarities, there are also plenty of differences.